TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  * **Standard**: These are plots where a plant has been grown and one or more phenotypic values have been measured.
  * **Blank**:  A non-existent plot.
 For instance it can be used in an L-shaped experiment to make a rectangular set of rows and columns.
-This is specified by adding a column with a heading of _blank_ to the spreadsheet and putting a _1_ in the relevant cell for the rows that specift blank plots.
+This is specified by adding a column with a heading of _blank_ to the spreadsheet and putting a 1 in the relevant cell for the rows that specify blank plots.
  * **Discard**: A plot where an error renders all data worthless and is ignored by Grassroots.
 However, data may still be collected, *e.g.* if the plot exists the farm will record a yield.
-This is specified by adding a column with a heading of _blank_ to the spreadsheet and putting a _1_ in the relevant cell for the rows that specift blank plots.
+This is specified by adding a column with a heading of _blank_ to the spreadsheet and putting a 1 in the relevant cell for the rows that specify blank plots.

 ## Plot details